CALL US : 717-202-2510

 Anxiety

-Anxiety can be excessive and become an exaggerated worry about everyday life events with no obvious reasons for worry.
-People with symptoms of generalized anxiety disorder tend to always expect disaster and can’t stop worrying.
-The worry often is unrealistic or out of proportion for the situation.
+Anxiety can be excessive and become an exaggerated worry about everyday life events without obvious reasons for worry.
+People with symptoms of generalized anxiety disorder always tend to expect disaster and can’t stop worrying.
+The worry often is unrealistic or out of proportion to the situation.
 Eventually, the anxiety dominates the person’s thinking that it interferes with daily functioning, including work, school, social activities, and relationships.
-A lot of the work with anxious people involves teaching them the ways in which they can help their own condition with a conscious influence on their own physiology.
+A lot of the work with anxious people involves teaching them how to help their condition with a conscious influence on their physiology.

 Benefits of Neurofeedback:

-Neurofeedback is a personal trainer for your brain, specifically for a person who suffers from anxiety.
+Neurofeedback is a personal trainer for your brain, specifically for someone who suffers from anxiety.
 Gently the brain is trained to operate out of a calmer place.
-The benefit of relieving anxiety conditions does not restrict itself to anxiety per se, but will influence the person’s entire life quality.
-The changes will reflect improved attention and focus of the person; emotional relationships will progress; and the person will relate differently with his or her perceived “self.”
+The benefit of relieving anxiety conditions does not restrict itself to anxiety per se but will influence the person’s entire life quality.
+The changes will reflect improved attention and focus, emotional relationships will progress, and people will relate differently with their perceived “self.”

 Depression

 Depression can affect populations of all age groups.
-It is a complex disorder that affects people in different ways and can cause a wide variety of symptoms.
-They range from lasting feelings of sadness and hopelessness, to a loss of interest in the things you used to enjoy and feeling very tearful.
+It is a complex disorder that affects people differently and can cause various symptoms.
+They range from lasting sadness and hopelessness to a loss of interest in the things you used to enjoy and to feel tearful.
 Many people with depression also have symptoms of anxiety.
-There can be physical symptoms too, such as feeling constantly tired, sleeping poorly, having little or no appetite or sex drive, and complaining of various aches and pains.
+There can be physical symptoms, too, such as feeling constantly tired, sleeping poorly, having little or no appetite or sex drive, and complaining of various aches and pains.
 The severity of the symptoms can vary.
-At its mildest, you may simply feel persistently low in spirit, while at its most severe depression can make you feel suicidal and that life is no longer worth living.
+At its mildest, you may simply feel persistently low in spirit, while at its most severe, depression can make you feel suicidal and that life is no longer worth living.

 Benefits of Neurofeedback:

-Neurofeedback can train the brain to pull itself out of depression and to maintain itself in a better state of dynamic equilibrium.
-The appropriate Neurofeedback technique can pull people out of suicidal thinking, often in a single 45-minute session.
-Over time, the brain is trained toward stability and then a recurrence is no longer expected.
-Neurofeedback created endurance for the brain, so that it is able to resist and maintain the equilibrium sought by the body when a person falls into depression.
-With successful Neurofeedback training, medications targeting brain function may no longer be needed, or they may be needed at lower dosages, as the brain takes over the role of regulating itself.
+Neurofeedback can train the brain to pull itself out of depression and maintain a better state of dynamic equilibrium.
+The appropriate Neurofeedback technique can pull people out of suicidal thinking, often in a session.
+Over time, the brain is trained toward stability, and a recurrence is no longer expected.
+Neurofeedback creates endurance for the brain to resist and maintain the equilibrium the body seeks when a person falls into depression.
+With successful Neurofeedback training, medications targeting brain function may no longer be needed or may be required at lower dosages as the brain takes over regulating itself.

 Stress

 When external or internal factors affect the way one feels, it is considered stress.
-Because of the overabundance of stress in our modern lives, we usually think of stress as a negative experience; but from a biological point of view, stress can be a neutral, negative, or a positive experience.
-Stress management should be a very important goal for everyone.
+Because of the overabundance of stress in our modern lives, we usually think of stress as a negative experience.
+Still, from a biological point of view, stress can be a neutral, negative, or positive experience.
+Stress management should be a fundamental goal for everyone.
 It is an essential task for health care in general.
-For mental health, in particular, one must train the central nervous system towards a greater tolerance of the stresses it encounters.
+For mental health, in particular, one must train the central nervous system towards greater tolerance of the stresses it encounters.

 Benefits of Neurofeedback:

-Neurofeedback alleviates the symptoms of stress by replacing feelings of anxiety, worry, fear, and pressure with a feeling of euphoria, mental calmness, and tranquility.
-It helps one focus on how to respond to stress in a more positive manner.
+Neurofeedback alleviates the symptoms of stress by replacing feelings of anxiety, worry, fear, and pressure with a sense of euphoria, mental calmness, and tranquility.
+It helps one focus on how to respond to stress more positively.
 External factors that affect stress can be diminished by allowing the person to concentrate on what is important.
 Neurofeedback provides a pathway for brain self-regulation and enforces general relaxation.
-Neurofeedback helps reduce the negative effects that stress can cause and turn them into positive mental and physical states of being.
+Neurofeedback helps reduce the adverse effects that stress can cause and turn them into positive mental and physical states of being.

 Sleep Disorders

-Sleep disorders may include difficulty with sleep onset, frequent waking, bedwetting, restless leg syndrome, nightmares, night terrors, central and obstructive sleep apnea, nocturnal bruxism, snoring, sleep paralysis, sleepwalking and sleep talking, insomnia, amongst several other sleep disorders that many of us deal with on a day to day basis.
-The complex organization of our sleep takes us through a variety of states of arousal.
-And it is in sleep that we witness this process absent of any conscious control of our arousal states.
-So any improvement we are able to achieve with Neurofeedback should show up readily in sleep behavior.
+Sleep disorders may include difficulty with sleep onset, frequent waking, bedwetting, restless leg syndrome, nightmares, night terrors, central and obstructive sleep apnea, nocturnal bruxism, snoring, sleep paralysis, sleepwalking and sleep talking, and insomnia, amongst several other sleep disorders that many of us deal with on a day to day basis.
+The complex organization of our sleep takes us through various states of arousal.
+And it is in sleep that we witness this process, absent of any conscious control of our arousal states.
+So any improvement we can achieve with Neurofeedback should show up readily in sleep behavior.

 Benefits of Neurofeedback:

-The impact of Neurofeedback on sleep disorders is evident because it targets very basic regulatory functions in the brain, such as the management of physiological arousal.
-Neurofeedback applies to any aspect of brain function that we can measure; sleep disorders fall into this category and through the self-regulation training that your brain receives from Neurofeedback the central nervous system is allowed to function better.
+The impact of Neurofeedback on sleep disorders is evident because it targets fundamental regulatory functions in the brain, such as managing physiological arousal.
+Neurofeedback applies to any aspect of brain function that we can measure; sleep disorders fall into this category, and through the self-regulation training your brain receives from Neurofeedback, the central nervous system can function better.

 Migraines